epistemex/cue2srt/README.md

 Copyright (c) 2019 Silverspex

-You may use this software for your own personal use (home or commercially).
+You may use this software for your own personal use (home or professionally).
 You may not sell, lease or rent out this software, or use it for public services.